 1. What do I need to know before joining an accelerator in Taiwan?
 What is AppWorks doing to help founders make the most out of the accelerator?

 Since 2020, AppWorks has designed a hybrid online-offline program with a variety of activities for both local founders in Taiwan and international founders abroad.
-With Taiwan’s travel restrictions easing up, we encourage global founders from abroad to join us physically.
-At the same time, we also suggest founders participating in AppWorks Accelerator to vaccinate as soon as possible to protect themselves and reduce the risk of infection.
+With Taiwan fully open, we encourage global founders from abroad to join us physically.

 If you’d like to leverage AppWorks to test out the Taiwan market or set up a technical team, we can provide suitable introductions to our network through online activities.
 However, based on our experience, we recommend that founders invest the necessary time and effort to personally understand Taiwan’s market and environment if you are interested in doing business in the country.

-We believe that physical face-to-face engagement is still extremely effective for building strong relationships, and thus encourage founders who are vaccinated to visit Taiwan and attend the accelerator in person for the most optimal experience.
+We believe that physical face-to-face engagement is still extremely effective for building strong relationships, and thus encourage founders to visit Taiwan and attend the accelerator in person for the most optimal experience.

-2. Why does AppWorks now only admit founders working on web3, AI / IoT, or SEA?
+2. Why does AppWorks now only admit founders working on AI, web3, or SEA?

 At the same time, SEA’s digital revolution is well underway, with a young, ever-expanding, and increasingly affluent middle class driving brisk economic growth across the region.
-The scale of Southeast Asia’s digital economy is estimated to reach $1 trillion by 2030.
-Among them, Indonesia, with a population of nearly 300 million, has a median population of only about 30 years old and a high degree of Internet usage above 70%, maximizing its potential for innovations to develop in the future.
-Vietnam and Philippines, with around 100 million population, their crypto holders penetration rate reach 20% and 5%, ranking 1st and 14th in the world respectively.
-These countries are still in the early stage of development, and their future growth is much-anticipated.
+The scale of Southeast Asia’s digital economy is estimated to reach US$1 trillion by 2030.
+Among them, Indonesia, with a population of nearly 300 million, has a median population of only about 30 years old and a high degree of Internet usage above 70%, maximizing its potential for innovation.
+Vietnam and the Philippines, with around 100 million population each, are open-minded to new technology, with crypto user penetration rates at 20% and 5%, ranking 1st and 14th in the world, respectively.
+As the digital economies of Southeast Asian countries are still developing, there are many opportunities for growth.

-Therefore, this is the focus of our attention for now.
+Therefore, this is the focus of our attention.
 In the last 10 years, we’ve seen the popularity and penetration of mobile internet.
-If you want to seize the opportunities in the next decade, think about how to leverage these key areas to create the future.
+If you want to capture life-changing opportunities in the next decade, it is important to think about how to leverage these key areas to create the future.

 3. How can AppWorks Accelerator help a web3 founder?

 a.
-Grow with one of the largest web3 founder communities in Greater Southeast Asia
+Grow with one of the largest web3 founder communities.

 Entrepreneurship is a lonely journey.
 After starting your own business, most of your friends and family won’t understand the ups and downs you’re experiencing as a founder.
-If you can share these experiences with fellow founders who are as capable and determined, who understand when you encounter setbacks, you will be more motivated to continue.
-In addition to about 50-60 other founders accelerating together in the same program, we will hold frequent alumni gatherings where you’ll meet many alumni who have gone through the 0 to 1 stage.
+If you can share these experiences with fellow founders who are as capable and determined and who understand when you encounter setbacks, you will be more motivated to continue.
+In addition to about 50-60 other founders accelerating together in the same batch, we will hold frequent alumni gatherings where you’ll meet many alumni who have gone through the zero-to-one process.

 The web3 ecosystem within the AppWorks community now consists of almost 100 active teams with a total of 200 founders.
-These extraordinary web3 startups include Blocto (AW#19), a mobile portal to the blockchain world featuring seamless integrations with different wallets and web browsers; Teahouse (AW#17), a service provider that assists in the issuance of prominent NFT projects such as Zombie; and Pendle (AW#20), a DeFi yield-trading protocol that enables the tokenization and trading of future yield.
+These extraordinary web3 startups include Pendle (AW#20), a DeFi yield-trading protocol that enables the tokenization and trading of future yield, Blocto (AW#19), a mobile portal to the blockchain world featuring seamless integrations with different wallets and web browsers; and Teahouse (AW#17), an on-chain liquidity management platform.

 b.
-Stay ahead of the game as the ecosystem rapidly evolves and access to premium development partners
+Stay ahead of the game as the ecosystem rapidly evolves and access premium development partners

 At the same time, AppWorks builds partnerships with essential development tools, platforms, and cloud services such as Animoca Brands, Alchemy, and AWS to make sure that blockchain startups gain adequate support to grow.